PhD Opportunities

 Work at the forefront of global photonics and advanced materials research:

-We are seeking students with a good understanding of physics and a degree in a related discipline to work with us on a variety of inter-related projects under major nanophotonics research programmes funded by the UK’s Engineering and Physical Sciences Research Council (>£18M) and the European Research Council (€2.6M).
+We are seeking students with a good understanding of relevant physics and (nano)materials science, and a degree in a related discipline to work with us on a variety of inter-related projects under major nanophotonics research programmes funded (to a total ~£40M) by the UK’s Engineering and Physical Sciences Research Council.

 You will join a strong international team of students, postdoctoral and academic staff working together on aspects of cutting-edge nanophotonics research – seeking to understand, control and utilize light and light-matter interactions at the sub-wavelengths scale.
 A remarkable range of new phenomena is found in this regime, with wide-ranging potential applications in, for example, telecommunications, metrology, sensing, defence, super-resolution imaging, and data storage.